shiftctrlspace/library/README.md

 * An Internet connection, at least while setting up the Library initially.
 The cheapest plan from your local Internet Service Provider will almost certainly suffice.
 If you want to make your Library accessible to people who are not physically nearby (such as connected to the same Wi-Fi network as the Library hardware itself), you will also need to retain an Internet connection so that the Library can function as a remote server.
 Otherwise, you can simply set up the Library in a location where you have Internet access and then move it to some place you do not; the Library will continue to make its content available to the local area network to which it is connected.
 * Some basic knowledge of command-line GNU/Linux system administration.
 If this is a new area for you, we highly recommend the NYC chapter of the Anarcho-Tech Collective's "[Foundations](https://github.com/AnarchoTechNYC/meta/wiki/Foundations)" series.
 In particular, we suggest starting at their "[Securing a Shell Account on a Shared Server](https://github.com/AnarchoTechNYC/meta/blob/master/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md)" guide if command-line interfaces are completely new to you.

 To deploy and manage a Library, this project uses [Ansible playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) that provision a simple Web server built into [Calibre](https://calibre-ebook.com/) (its [Content server](https://manual.calibre-ebook.com/generated/en/calibre-server.html)) to a given host or set of hosts.

 Moreover, by default, the [`provision.yaml` playbook](playbooks/provision.yaml) will build a [Tor](https://torproject.org/) server from the Tor Project's GPG-signed source code, and expose the Calibre library as a stealth Onion service to a number of authenticated clients.
 This means people who want to access the Library from afar will need to use and configure their local Tor clients (such as [Tor Browser](https://www.torproject.org/download/download-easy.html)) with the appropriate access credentials ("library cards") before they are able to connect.
-(This feature requires a sustained Internet connection.)
+Additionally, you can optionally enable "`onionshare_receiver_mode`" (based on [OnionShare](https://onionshare.org/)), which will create a second Onion service that allows anyone to anonymously upload new files in a sort of drop box for a Librarian to review in order to more organically grow the Library.
+Both of these features require a sustained Internet connection.

 Once again, we encourage you to acquire the skills you need to manage this Library from the [Anarcho-Tech Collective](https://github.com/AnarchoTechNYC/meta/wiki)'s great guides and [practice labs](https://github.com/AnarchoTechNYC/meta/tree/master/train-the-trainers/practice-labs/).
 It won't take as long as you might fear, and what you learn will be useful for the rest of your life.
 Promise.